Nenkai/gt-modding-hub/docs/ps2/models.md

     ```yaml
     Models:
+      # List of models.
+Every model will be rendered on every render tick (shapes to render depending on current LOD.)
       MyPlaneModel: # Model name, can be anything really
         LODs: # List of LODs, not optional
           plane.obj: # LOD0 - Each LOD must be pointing to a obj file